zuozhenggh/learning-library/developer-library/rest-services-for-adb-appDevLive/load_data_and_biz_objs/load_data_and_biz_objs.md

     <copy>select count(*) from csv_data;</copy>
     ````

-    You can highlight the command with your mouse/point and click the green run button in the tool bar or press ctrl-enter/return while on the same line as the statement in the worksheet.
+    You can highlight the command with your mouse/point and click the green arrow **Run Statement** button in the tool bar or press ctrl-enter/return (Windows)/command-enter/return (MacOS) while on the same line as the statement in the worksheet.

     ![running a SQL command in the sql worksheet](./images/ld-8.png)